rittmananalytics/dwa/README.md

 ## Configuration
 Before running the program you need at least two files
 ### project.yml
-This should be stored at the top of your repo
+This should by default be stored at the top of your repo
+* but can be overwritten by the optional `project_dir` argument
 ```yml
 profile: profile_name # this should match the name in `profile.yml'
 cube_path: cube/schema # this is where your cube output file will be